|

 Berengar waved the food away.
 "No, thank youthe camel

-is very well-mannered," he said.
-"The saddle, on the
+is surprisingly well-mannered," he said.
+"The saddle,

-other hand, pinches front and back
+on the other hand, pinches front and back..."

 Faramir grinned.
-He turned back to the Ripaa Ridge.
+He turned back to the Ripa'a Ridge.
 "The

-Nothing to judge the distance bywhat was that?"
+to judge the distance bywhat was that?"

 "What did you see?"

-"I am not surea flash of light."
+"I am not sure; a flash of light."

 "The sun glinting on metal, perhaps," said Berengar.